jamiebrynes7/obsidian-todoist-plugin/docs/docs/commands/add-task.md

 sidebar_position: 1
 ---

-# Add Task
+# Add task

 ![](./add-task-modal.png)

-The 'Add Todoist task' command allows you send tasks to Todoist from Obsidian.
-There are a few utilities to help you set the text content:

-- Any text selected will be used to pre-populate the task's text
+The 'Add task' set of commands open up a modal that allows you to configure and send tasks to Todoist from Obsidian.
+Any text selected will be used to pre-populate the task content.

-- You can append a link to the currently selected Obsidian page to the task's text by using the 'Add Todoist task with the current page' variant of the command
+There are a few variants of the command:

+- 'Add task', the basic version
+- 'Add task with current page in task content', this option will append a link to the current page in the task content before it sends it to Obsidian.
+The modal will inform you it will do this, but the link is not shown to keep the modal clean.
+- 'Add task with current page in task description', this option will append a link to the current page in the task description before it sends it to Obsidian.
+The modal will inform you it will do this, but the link is not shown to keep the modal clean.